EcoByteBasher/CrosswordAssistant/README.md

 # CrosswordAssistant
 # Crossword Assistant - README

-This project provides a self-contained HTML/JS webpage that works as a **Crossword Assistant**.
+This project provides a self-contained HTML/JS webpage that works as a Crossword Assistant.
 It has two modes:
 - **Anagram Mode**: Find anagrams of 3–15 letters.
 - **Word Finder Mode**: Find words that match a pattern with known letters and wildcards (wildcards entered with SPACE).

 ## Files

-- `crossword.html` — The main webpage.
+- `index.html` — The main webpage.
 Open directly in your browser, no server needed.
 - `dictionarymap.js` — Precomputed dictionary map used for fast anagram solving.
 - `dictionarylist.js` — Plain dictionary list used for wildcard pattern solving.